andrew/ultimate-awesome/README.md

 - [Awesome-RAG-Production](https://github.com/Yigtwxx/Awesome-RAG-Production) - A curated list of battle-tested tools, frameworks, and best practices for building scalable, production-grade Retrieval-Augmented Generation (RAG) systems.
 - [awesome-zeppos](https://github.com/zepp-health/awesome-zeppos) - ⭐ Useful resources for the Zepp OS.
 - [awesome-macOS](https://github.com/AndrewSB/awesome-macOS) - A curated list of awesome macOS open source projects and libraries.
-- [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
+- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
 - [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.